heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 - [x] The GitHub profile is mentioned next to the name of the student
 - [x] The issue is linked to the pull request, if not, link it yourself as the student do not have the rights to do so
+- [x] Add the student to the GitHub organization

 If they are conflicts because the students are editing the same lines, fix the conflict yourself so the students can focus on the content.
 You can use the